cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 Imagine a scenario where you need to create an Order system for a pizzeria, using only the conversation with the user.
 The user must provide three pieces of information:

-1. Type of pizza: must be a string from a predifined set.
+1. Type of pizza: must be a string from a predefined set.
 2. Phone number: must be 10 digits long and follow a specific dialing code.
 3. Address: must be a valid address in "Milano".